 History of VST Plugins

-The ability to use software-based VST plugins revolutionized the way audio professionals worked, as they could now use virtual effects and processors to shape their audio without the need for physical hardware.
+The ability to use software-based VST plugins revolutionized how audio professionals worked, as they could now use virtual effects and processors to shape their audio without physical hardware.
 This made the process of recording and producing music much more convenient and cost-effective.

-VST plugins have also helped to democratize the music industry, as they have made it easier for independent musicians and producers to create professional-quality audio recordings without the need for expensive hardware.
+VST plugins have also helped democratize the music industry, as they have made it easier for independent musicians and producers to create professional-quality audio recordings without expensive hardware.
 This has helped to create a vibrant music scene with a diverse range of artists and genres.